sheftneal/pnas-ed-smoke-2023/README.md

 Replication materials for Heft-Neal, Gould, Childs, Kiang, Nadeau, Duggan, Bendavid, and Burke 2023 PNAS paper [`Emergency department visits respond non-linearly to wildfire smoke'](link).

-The materials in this repository allow users to reproduce the figures and calculations appearing in the main text and extended data of the paper.
+The materials in this repository includes public data and the scripts used to produce the figures and calculations appearing in the main text and extended data of the paper.

+Nonpublic data including all measures of ED visits that are the outcomes for most of the analysis in the paper are not included here.
+Additional details included below.

 If you find meaningful errors in the code or have questions or suggestions, please contact Sam Heft-Neal at sheftneal@stanford.edu.

 ## Organization of repository

-* **scripts**: scripts for downloading data and for replication of figures and calculations.
+* **scripts**: scripts for downloading data and for producing figures and calculations.
-* **figures/raw**: scripts will generate pdf figures in this directory.
+* **figures/raw**: pdf figures output by R.
 * **figures/published**: published versions of the figures.
 Cosmetic editing done in Adobe Illustrator to go from raw -> final versions.
-* **data/inputs**: data inputs for analysis.
+* **data/inputs**: public data inputs for analysis.

-* **data/figure_data**: data used for any figures that don't use the main analysis data.
-Directory includes pre-processed files with replication materials.
-Anytime a *dataPrep.R script runs it generates new figure data in files of the same name but ending with "_new" and all subsequent runs of plotting scripts bring in the new data instead of the pre-processed data included with replication materials.
-* **PNAS-ed-smoke_replication.Rproj**: organizes the replication materials into an RStudio Project.
+* **PNAS-ed-smoke-replication.Rproj**: organizes the replication materials into an RStudio Project.